 As requested by the World Heritage Centre, the draft TMP will be provided by the Australian Government to the World Heritage Centre for review by the Advisory Bodies (IUCN and ICOMOS).

-Significant stakeholder and public engagement will be undertaken to inform the development of the TMP.
-This process will be an important opportunity for anyone interested in the TMP to make a contribution and have a say.
+Significant stakeholder and public engagement has been undertaken to inform the development of the TMP.

 Community and stakeholder engagement sessions were held across the state in May and in July as part of the first round of consultation for the TMP.
 We appreciate all those who attended and made constructive contributions.

-A submissions report will be prepared detailing the content of public submissions on the draft master plan and how they will be responded to in the final TMP.
+A submissions report will be prepared detailing the content of public submissions on the draft master plan.